Zelenskyy to attend G7 summit Sunday as world leaders tighten sanctions against Russia over Ukraine

 They urged other nations to stop providing Russia with support and weapons “or face severe costs.”

-The European Union was focused on closing the door on loopholes and plans to restrict trade in Russian diamonds, Charles Michel, president of the European Council, told reporters early Friday.
+The European Union was focused on closing loopholes and plans to restrict trade in Russian diamonds, Charles Michel, president of the European Council, told reporters Friday.

-The UK also announced new sanctions that freeze the assets of 86 people and organizations connected to Russia’s energy, metals, defence, transport and financial sectors.
+The UK also announced new sanctions that freeze the assets of 86 people and organizations connected to Russia’s energy, metals, defense, transport and financial sectors.

 “We need to give Ukraine the tools now to successfully defend itself and regain full sovereignty and territorial integrity.
 We should provide Ukraine the necessary military and financial support.
 And we have to do this as long as it takes,” EU Commission President Ursula von der Leyen said.